ppy/osu-wiki/news/2024/2024-05-12-resurrection-cup-2024-registration-now-open.md

 date: 2024-05-12 12:00:00 +0000
 ---

 Resurrecting all osu! players!
-Resurrection Cup is back with our 2024 iteration - now with lots of improvement behind the scenes, focusing on competitiveness and enjoyment for everyone!
+Resurrection Cup is back for our 2024 iteration — now with tons of improvements behind the scenes, focusing on competitiveness and enjoyment for everyone!

 ![](https://hoaq.s-ul.eu/6IRgB87D)

-**[Resurrection Cup](https://osu.ppy.sh/community/forums/topics/1919672?n=1)**, or ResCup for short, is an annual open-rank TeamVs tournament for every player, with a max team size of 8 players, bringing a breath of fresh air to the top-tier competitive tournament scene.
-Every year, we release many customs - both songs and maps, with the goal of creating unique challenges for the players competing in the tournament.
-You may want to watch the following video, showcasing our notable custom songs from the 2023’s iteration, and expect even higher quality of production to this year’s iteration:
+**[Resurrection Cup](https://osu.ppy.sh/community/forums/topics/1919672?n=1)**, or ResCup for short, is an annual open-rank Team Vs tournament featuring teams of up to 8 players each, bringing a breath of fresh air to the top-tier competitive tournament scene.
+Every year, we release many customs — both songs and maps — with the goal of creating unique challenges for the players competing in the tournament.
+You may want to watch the following video, showcasing our notable custom songs from the 2023’s iteration, and expect an even higher quality of production to this year’s iteration:

 <div align="center">
     <video width="95%" controls>